vintasoftware/django-ai-assistant/docs/tutorial.md

 ### Defining tools

-Useful tools give abilities the LLM doesn't have out-of-the-box, such as getting the current date and finding the current weather by calling some API.
+Useful tools give abilities the LLM doesn't have out-of-the-box, such as getting the current date and finding the current weather by calling an API.

 Use the `@method_tool` decorator to define a tool method in the AI Assistant: